What is the Graduate Student Pedagogy Course?

-The Graduate Student Pedagogy Course is a hybrid (in-person and online), graduate student professional development course that prepares Teaching Assistants, Graduate Assistants, PhD Candidates, and Postdocs for teaching at TCU and beyond.
-Any graduate student or postdoc at TCU can enroll.
-This is a free professional development opportunity the Koehler Center provides to the graduate student community at TCU.
-There are seven required meetings (one per month) over the course of the academic year.
+The Graduate Student Pedagogy Course is a graduate student professional development course that prepares Teaching Assistants, Graduate Assistants, PhD Candidates, and Postdocs for teaching at TCU and beyond.
+There are six required meetings over the course of the semester.
 Students who complete the course requirements will receive a certificate of completion.

 There are no prerequisites for this course.

 What Are the Benefits?

-In this professional development course, graduate students create learning outcomes, draft course materials (syllabus, assignment sheet, rubric), and examine teaching as a reflective practice through teaching observations and developing teaching philosophies.
+In this professional development course, graduate students create learning outcomes, draft course materials (syllabi, assignment sheets, rubrics), and examine teaching as a reflective practice through teaching observations and development of a teaching philosophy statement.